teepanis/nonlinear-pendulum/README.md

 ## File List
-1. **supplemental_material.ipynb**: the Python notebook producing results and figures as shown in the paper
+1. **supplemental_material.ipynb**: Python notebook producing the results and figures in the paper
 2. **simple_example.ipynb**: simple and minimal example of ploting the exact solution
-3. **animation.ipynb**: a python notebook generating GIF animation using the derived exact solutions.
+3. **animation.ipynb**: Python notebook generating GIF animation using the derived exact solutions
-4. **nonlinear_motion.gif**: example of the generated GIF animation
+4. **nonlinear_motion.gif**: GIF animation showing the 3 classes of motions

 <br>
 The research article preprint >> <a href="https://arxiv.org/abs/2504.16816">https://arxiv.org/abs/2504.16816</a>